tkchn/daisyinstall/README.md

   * TWRP ZIP
   * ForceEncryption Disabler
 * Don't install Magisk, GApps or anything else yet, we will do that later!
 * After everything is done, **DON'T TAP REBOOT YET**.
 Instead, go back to the main menu, choose "Reboot", change the slot (e.g. if it says "Current Slot: A", tap "Slot B", vice versa.
-Finally, tap "Reboot"

-#### 3. Post installation
-* After your phone has successfully booted into the ROM, turn your phone off, wait for a few seconds, then press Volume Up and Power buttons simultaneously for ~3 seconds.
-This will make your phone boot into recovery mode
+Quit the menu and tap "Recovery" in the reboot menu.
 * Copy anything you would like to install on your phone (Magisk, Gapps, modules, etc.) and flash it the usual way.
 * Reboot your phone